 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Chicken Thighs I like to use boneless, skinless chicken thighs for this recipe.
-You could certainly use bone-in chicken thighs for this recipe too.
+You could use bone-in chicken thighs, too.
 Just be sure you give yourself more time for the chicken to cook.
 You can also use chicken breast here.

 - Pastina Small, star-shaped pasta.
 You can also try other small varieties of pasta here.
 You could use orzo, ditalini, maybe even alphabet pasta if you want to keep this fun for your kids.